 All users of ASMSA IT Systems must be aware that violations of this policy may result in revocation of access, suspension of accounts, disciplinary action, or prosecution, and that evidence of illegal activity will be turned over to the appropriate authorities.
 It is the responsibility of each member of the ASMSA community to read and observe this policy and all applicable laws and procedures.
+Any violation of UASP 285.1 or the ASMSA policy on use of technology resources shall be subject to the progressive discipline policy.
+Depending on the severity of the violation, disciplinary action may include suspension or termination.

-Campus units that manage their own computers may add, with the approval of the Director and reviewed by the IT Manager, individual guidelines which supplement, but do not change, the intent of these policies.
+Campus units that manage their own computers may add, with the approval of the Executive Director and reviewed by the IT Manager, individual guidelines which supplement, but do not change, the intent of these policies.